openrewrite/rewrite-docs/running-recipes/getting-started.md

 ## Step 3: Activate a recipe

 Before you can run any of the recipes, you will need to update the plugin configuration to mark the desired recipe(s) as "active".
 Let's use the [org.openrewrite.java.OrderImports](https://docs.openrewrite.org/recipes/java/orderimports) recipe as an example (which will ensure your imports follow a standard order).
-To activate this recipe, please modify your `pom.xml` or `build.gradle` file so that the sections you modified earlier look like the below example:
+To activate this recipe, please modify your `pom.xml` or `build.gradle(.kts)` file so that the sections you modified earlier look like the below example:

 {% tabs %}
 {% tab title="Maven" %}